esleokan/esleokan.github.io/gallery.md

 <div class="content">
   <h2 >Note</h2>
 <p>
-<strong> I’m not the artist of the works in this gallery. </strong> This is a personal archive to keep everything in one place.
+<strong> I'm not the artist of the works in this gallery. </strong> This is a personal archive to keep everything in one place.
 All artworks were either commissioned or generously gifted by the artists, including personal commissions and works from Skeb.
 </p>
 <p>
 I really appreciate their creativity and effort.